faturita/python-ardrone/README.md

 >>> drone.halt()
 ```

-The drone's property `image` contains always the latest image from the camera.
+In the original library, the drone's property `image` contains always the latest image from the camera.
+Now that code is defunct and the parsing of the frames is not working anymore.
+Anyway, you can get the streaming directly by using OpenCV.

-The drone's property `navdata` contains always the latest navdata.
+On the other hand, the drone's property `navdata` contains always the latest navdata.

 DroneStreaming.py: